The Construction of Angkor Wat

 THE RETURN OF THE CHOLAN DYNASTY

-To many scholars, the disappearance of the Chola court from India was still a mystery.
+To many scholars, the disappearance of the Chola from India was still a mystery.
 The last time that we heard about its existence was when Chinese sources mention that it became vassal of the Sri Vijaya.
-While many scholars are still skeptical about this sudden fall, evidences show that the Chola did really move its court to join with the Angkorean Empire.
+While many scholars are still skeptical about this sudden fall, evidences show that the Chola did really move to join with the Angkorean court.
 Unfortunately, the return of the chola was problematic.
-Instead of strengthening the situation of Angkor, they came with a new agenda of their own.
-Through contact with the west, the new Cholan court lost most of their zeal for Buddhism.
-They came back with the Sharia Law to establish Champapura as a duplication of South India.
-New monuments erected at the site of Po-Nagar and Mi-Son were unmistakably of South Indian architecture styles.
+Instead of strengthening the situation of Angkor, they came with a new set of pricipal and agenda of their own.
+Through contact with the west, the new Cholan court lost most of their zeal for Buddhism and became devotee of Vishnuism.
+To make the matter worst, they came back with the Sharia Law to establish Champapura as a duplication of South India.

 The Return of the Nandas